Drug Offences

 3. Trafficking a drug/controlled substance

 ‘Trafficking’ a drug or controlled substance can mean selling, delivering, sending, giving, or transporting a Scheduled substance.
-You do not have to make a profit in order to be charged with trafficking.
+You do not have to make a profit in order to receive drug trafficking charges.

 4. Producing a drug/controlled substance